Creating Processes

 5. In the Order field, enter a number.
 This defines the position where the process appears to end users in the list of available processes.

 6. Optionally, enter a name in the Process Group field to group this process type with other like processes.
-The Process Group field can be included in reports.
+The Process Group field can be included in reports for better organization and analysis.

 7. In the Description field, enter a short description of the process.
-This text will be displayed to users on the Process record after it is launched.
+This text will be displayed to users on the Process record after it is launched, providing helpful context about the workflow’s purpose.

 Process Settings

-Process settings in Practifi play a pivotal role in tailoring and optimizing the management of workflows within the platform.
-Administrators benefit from various customizable options to define key aspects of processes.
+Process settings in Practifi play a pivotal role in tailoring and optimizing workflow management within the platform.
+These settings allow you to automate task ownership assignments, control form display behavior, and establish time-based triggers that ensure work begins at the right moment.
 The Process Settings section contains the following fields:

-1. Stage - This field will be revisited and set later in the process stages section below.
-For initial creation, leave the Stage field blank
+Stage - This field will be revisited and set later in the process, as outlined in the Creating Process Stages section below.
+For initial creation, leave the Stage field blank.

-2. Task Due Date Basis - The Task Due Date Basis field is set to Trigger Date by default.
-You can change this to Process Due Date.
+Task Due Date Basis - The Task Due Date Basis field is set to Trigger Date by default.
+You can change this to Process Due Date to align all task deadlines with the overall process timeline.

-4. Assignment Type - Establishes which of your team members will be assigned as the process owner upon creation.
-The automation behind this option standardizes the assignment of the overall process in the following ways:
+Assignment Type - Specifies which team member will be assigned as the process owner upon creation.
+This automation standardizes the assignment of the overall process and ensures accountability from the start.
+The available options are:

 • None – Auto-assigns the process to the team member starting the process.

 • Specify Now – Allows a specific team member or queue to be assigned the process upon process creation.
-Teams attempting to assign ownership via Specify Now will need to make the assignment choice and select the Save button before gaining access to change the Owner field.
+Teams attempting to assign ownership via Specify Now must make the assignment choice and select the Save button before they can change the Owner field.

-• Assign to Service/Client Owner – Assigns the process to the related service or entity owner.
+• Assign to Service/Client Owner – Assigns the process to the related service or entity owner, maintaining ownership alignment with existing relationships.

-• Specify by Servicing Team Role – Allows the selection of specific servicing team roles assigned at the entity or team member level.
+• Specify by Servicing Team Role – Allows the selection of specific servicing team roles assigned at the entity or team member level, supporting sophisticated delegation models.

-5. Enable Time-Based Commencement - Check this box if you want to begin the process based on various Date fields across the Entity, Contact, Service and Deal objects.
+Enable Time-Based Commencement - Check this box if you want to begin the process based on various Date fields across the Entity, Contact, Service, and Deal objects.
+This capability enables proactive workflows that trigger automatically based on important dates.

 Time-Based Commencement Settings

-Practifi's Time-Based Commencement settings enable users to automate processes based on specific Date fields across objects like Entity, Contact, Service and Deal.
-This feature is valuable for automating time-sensitive processes and enhancing efficiency in workflow management.
+1. Practifi's Time-Based Commencement settings enable users to automate processes based on specific Date fields across objects like Entity, Contact, Service, and Deal.
+This feature is valuable for automating time-sensitive workflows such as annual reviews, quarterly check-ins, or milestone-based deliverables, helping your firm deliver timely service while reducing manual calendar monitoring.

 Please note: This section is displayed only if the Enable Time-Based Commencement? box has been checked.
 The following steps can be skipped if you are not using time-based commencement settings.
 Use the steps below to establish time-based commencement settings:

-2. Target Field - enter the API Name of the Date field you would like the timing to be based on.
-The API Name can be found by navigating to the Object Manager in Salesforce Setup.
+3. Target Field - Enter the API Name of the Date field you would like the timing to be based on.
+The API Name can be found in the Object Manager in Salesforce Setup.
 To find the API Name, do the following:

 1. Select the gear icon in the screen’s upper right-hand corner and select Setup from the drop-down menu.
 A new tab opens.